 At the start of Wednesday's plenary session in Brussels, EP President Jerzy Buzek commented on the situations in Bahrain, Syria and Yemen, last Sunday's article in a British newspaper alleging corrupt behaviour by certain MEPs and the Week of Solidarity with People Struggling Against Racism and Discrimination.

-First of all, Mr Buzek extended a warm welcome to an eminent visitor, Maria Romana De Gasperi, daughter of the late Alcide de Gasperi, a former Italian prime minister, President of the European Parliament and one of the founding fathers of the European Union.
+First of all, Mr Buzek extended a warm welcome to an eminent visitor, Maria Romana De Gasperi, daughter of the late Alcide de Gasperi, a former Italian prime minister, President in 1954 of the ECSC Common Assembly (the predecessor of the European Parliament) and one of the founding fathers of the European Union.

 He then spoke of the "disturbing news" from Bahrain, Syria and Yemen concerning the suppression of demonstrations by people seeking democratic change.
 "When governments turn their guns on their own people, they lose all legitimacy", said the president.
 "The violence must be stopped and the perpetrators brought to justice".

 This week the international community marks the Week of Solidarity with People Struggling Against Racism and Discrimination.
 "Much has been done to eliminate racism but much remains to be done", stressed the EP president.

 Lastly, Mr Buzek spoke at length on the situation following the allegations in last weekend's Sunday Times about MEPs prepared to take payments from lobbyists.
 "One of our colleagues, Mr Thaler, has given up his seat", the president informed the House.
 "A second colleague, Mr Strasser, has announced his intention of standing down in the next few days."
 A third, Mr Severin, had left his political group, the Socialists and Democrats, and joined the group of Non-attached Members.